 The U.N.
 Security Council authorized a Multinational Force (MNF) in Iraq under unified command in U.N.
 Security Council Resolution 1511 of October 16, 2003, and reaffirmed its authorization in U.N.
-Security Council Resolution 1546 of June 8, 2004.
-In U.N.
-Security Council Resolution 1637 of November 8, 2005, the Security Council, again noting the Iraqi government's request to retain the presence of the MNF, extended the MNF mandate for a period ending on December 31, 2006.
-In U.N.
-Security Council Resolution 1723 of November 28, 2006, the Security Council extended the MNF mandate until December 31, 2007.
+Security Council Resolution 1546 of June 8, 2004, U.N.
+Security Council Resolution 1637 of November 8, 2005, and U.N.
+Security Council Resolution 1723 of November 28, 2006, set to expire on December 31, 2007.
 Under Resolutions 1546, 1637, and 1723, the mission of the MNF is to contribute to security and stability in Iraq.
 These contributions have included assisting in building the capability of the Iraqi security forces and institutions as the Iraqi people drafted and approved a constitution and established a constitutionally elected government.
+The U.S. contribution to the MNF fluctuates over time depending on the conditions in theater as determined by the commanders on the ground; the U.S. contribution to the MNF is approximately 159,529 U.S. military personnel.

-The U.S. contribution to the MNF is approximately 153,553 military personnel.
-In furtherance of our efforts against terrorists who pose a continuing and imminent threat to the United States, our friends and allies, and our forces abroad, the United States continues to work with friends and allies in areas around the globe.
+In furtherance of our efforts against terrorists who pose a continuing and imminent threat to the United States, its friends and allies, and our forces abroad, the United States continues to work with friends and allies in areas around the globe.
 These efforts include the deployment of U.S. combat-equipped and combat-support forces to assist in enhancing the counterterrorism capabilities of our friends and allies.
-United States combat-equipped and combat-support forces continue to be located in the Horn of Africa region, and U.S. forces conducted air and sea-launched strikes against al-Qaida targets in Somalia.
+United States combat-equipped and combatsupport forces also continue to be located in the Horn of Africa region.

 In addition, the United States continues to conduct maritime interception operations on the high seas in the areas of responsibility of all of the geographic combatant commanders.
 These maritime operations have the responsibility to stop the movement, arming, or financing of international terrorists.

 NATO-LED KOSOVO FORCE (KFOR)

 As noted in previous reports regarding U.S. contributions in support of peacekeeping efforts in Kosovo, the U.N.
 Security Council authorized Member States to establish KFOR in U.N.
-Security

-Council Resolution 1244 of June 10, 1999.
+Security Council Resolution 1244 of June 10, 1999.

 The original mission of KFOR was to monitor, verify, and when necessary, enforce compliance with the Military Technical Agreement (MTA) between NATO and Serbia (formerly the Federal Republic of Yugoslavia), while maintaining a safe and secure environment.
 Today, KFOR deters renewed hostilities and, with local authorities and international police, contributes to the maintenance of a safe and secure environment that facilitates the work of the United Nations Mission in Kosovo (UNMIK).
 Currently, there are 24 NATO nations contributing to KFOR.
-Eleven non-NATO contributing countries also participate by providing military personnel and other support personnel to KFOR.
-The U.S. contribution to KFOR in Kosovo is about 1,584 U.S. military personnel, or approximately 10 percent of KFOR's total strength of approximately 15,498 personnel.
+Ten non-NATO contributing countries also participate by providing military personnel and other support personnel to KFOR.
+The U.S. contribution to KFOR in Kosovo is about 1,498 U.S. military personnel, or approximately 10 percent of KFOR's total strength of approximately 15,251 personnel.